icp4a/automation-decision-services-samples/samples/ExternalLibGeoSample/README.md

 ## Audience

-This sample is for anyone who wants to use a Java library in Automation Decision Services.
+This sample is for anyone who wants to use a Java library in Decision Intelligence.

 ## Time required